MicrosoftDocs/azure-devops-docs/docs/organizations/security/stakeholder-access.md

 ::: moniker-end

 ::: moniker range="azure-devops"
 The following table summarizes the features available to **Stakeholder** access users for Private and Public projects.
-When the **Free access to Pipelines for Stakeholders** preview feature is enabled for the organization, Stakeholders get access to all **Build** and **Release** features.
-Without this feature enabled, stakeholders can only view and approve releases.
+When the **Free access to Pipelines for Stakeholders** preview feature is enabled for the organization, Stakeholders get access to all features listed under **Public project**.
+Without this feature enabled, **Stakeholder** access users can only view and approve releases.
 To learn more, see [Provide Stakeholders access to edit build and release pipelines](provide-stakeholder-pipeline-access.md).

+For an overview of pipelines features and functions, see [Continuous integration on any platform](../../pipelines/get-started/what-is-azure-pipelines.md).

 :::row:::
    :::column span="2":::